infoverload/datasets/contributing.md

 Here are some guidelines to consider when creating or cleaning up a dataset:
 - the values in each column of a table are atomic
+- the data matches the column label
+- the data abides by the appropriate rules for its field
 - each row of a table are unique
+- the amount of values that are nulls are acceptable
 - a separate table is created for each set of related data
 - tables that relate to each other have proper relationships

+In general, the data that you are looking at should make sense.

+To learn more about cleaning data, go [here](https://www.europeandataportal.eu/elearning/en/module11/#/id/co-01).

 ## Giving credit where it is due